Pediatric Physical Therapy for Plagiocephaly:Guide

 Causes of Pediatric Physical Therapy for Plagiocephaly?

 In case the condition has been diagnosed in infants, the most common treatment is pediatric physical therapy for plagiocephaly.
-Sleeping the baby on his back for a very long time is the main cause of plagiocephaly as it exerts pressure on one side of the attacked head.
+Putting the baby on his back for a very long time is the main cause of plagiocephaly as it exerts pressure on one side of the affected head.
 Other causal factors are:

 • Tight neck muscles (Torticollis): In case the baby has a condition known as torticollis, which causes the neck muscles to be stiff and restrict movement of the head, they are also likely to develop a flat spot.

-• Little time in tummy position: Insufficient supervised tummy time may result in flattened spots since the babies are on the back side most of the time.
+• Little time in tummy position: Insufficient supervised tummy time may result in flattened spots since the babies are on their backs most of the time.

 Causes of Pediatric Physical Therapy for Plagiocephaly